maldoinc/wireup/docs/pages/integrations/django.md

     "wireup.integration.django_integration.WireupMiddleware"
 ]

+WIREUP = {
     # This is a list of top-level modules containing application services.
     # It can be either a list of strings or module types
-WIREUP_SERVICE_MODULES=[
-    "polls.services"
-]
+    "SERVICE_MODULES": ["test.integration.django.service"]
+},
 ```